stormchaserroleplaying/stormchaserRPG/Classes/Disciple/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** 5 Other Disciple or Mage Talents
-Your cantrips deal one additional die of damage.
+Your cantrips deal one additional die of damage, or an additional effect as noted in the spell's description.

 ## Talents
 Disciples may take talents from the [cleric](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Cleric/), [druid](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Druid/), [paladin](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Paladin/) and [spellcasting](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Spellcasting/) talent trees.